chippyash/Builder-Pattern/docs/Test-Contract.md

 *  Isset will return false for unknown parameter
 *  Unset will set parameter to null
 *  Unset will throw exception for unknown parameter
-*  Builder will use discovery method if one is avalaible
+*  Builder will use discovery method if one is available
 *  Builder will proxy to isset if discovery method not found
 *  Method proxy will throw exception if method not supported
 *  Can set modifier